LarsDenBakker/lit-html-examples/README.md

 * How to repeat templates (dom-repeat from PolymerElement)
 * How to compute properties (computed properties from PolymerElement)
 * How to observe property changes (property observers from PolymerElement)

-# Who is this for?
-This repository is intended as a starting point for all people who want to write web components with LitElement.
-Some special sections are added for people migrating from PolymerElement.

 # Note
 This project is a community effort.
 The authors of this repository are not affiliated with Google or the Polymer team.
 Because LitElement and lit-html are still in early stages of development, best practices and examples will change and evolve over time.